Motorcycle Accident Attorney Tampa

 In many cases, car crashes take place because of the actions of more than one motorist.
 If you were injured in a crash between a motorcycle and another vehicle, it is possible that both vehicle operators are at fault.
 For injured passengers, it is unlikely that you will share part of the blame, although you might be considered comparatively negligent if you failed to use the seatbelt if one was available to you.
 For motorcyclists, being partially at fault for a crash will not prevent you from recovering compensation following the collision.
 Under Florida’s comparative negligence laws, a person can recover an amount that is adjusted to reflect their share of liability.
 For instance, if you were in a crash and found to be 30% at fault, and another driver was 70% at fault, you could recover 70% of your total damages from the other at-fault individual.

 When it comes to motorcycles, one of the best ways to protect yourself from injuries resulting from a car accident is to wear a motorcycle helmet.
 Helmets have been proven to reduce the risk of fatal injuries in motorcycle crashes and to lower the chances of traumatic brain injuries as well.
 In Florida, only motorcyclists under 21 years of age are required to wear a helmet.
 Although you are not legally required to wear a helmet, failing to wear one could reduce your damages.
-A court might find that you would not have suffered as severely if you had worn a helmet and reduce the damages available to you from another driver.
+A court might find that you would not have suffered as severely if you had worn a helmet and will reduce the damages available to you from another driver.
 To learn more about Florida motorcycle lawsuits and your options, contact a Tampa, Florida motorcycle crash attorney.

 Call the Durham Law Group Tampa Motorcycle Accident Attorneys Today